-Adam Goodmann’s shoplifting conviction was reversed by New Jersey’s Appellate Division on February 2, bringing to an end a two-year legal battle that began with a dispute over a $3.76 charge for film developing.
+New Jersey’s Appellate Division reversed Adam Goodmann’s shoplifting conviction on February 2, bringing to an end a two-year legal battle that began with a dispute over a $3.76 charge for film developing.

-The Superior Court affirmed his sentence, but the Appellate Division (which is superior to the Superior Court) reversed, noting that the New Jersey shoplifting statute covers the taking of “merchandise.”
-The pictures weren’t “merchandise,” it said — Goodmann took them and they belonged to him.
+The Superior Court affirmed his sentence.
+But the Appellate Division (which is, somehow, superior to the Superior Court) reversed, noting that the New Jersey shoplifting statute covers the taking of “merchandise.”
+The pictures weren’t “merchandise,” it said, because they belonged to Goodmann when he took them.
 (Evidently there are a surprising number of cases about the legal status of developed pictures, usually when a professional photographer’s pictures have been lost or ruined.
-You’ll be pleased to know that your amateur photos, according to this court, have no value.)
+You’ll be pleased to know that your amateur photos, according to this court, have no value at all.)
 Walgreens might have a claim as the “bailee” of the pictures, but on these facts, Goodmann wasn’t a shoplifter.

 Prosecutors said they would not appeal further.
 They declined to estimate how much had been spent on attempts to uphold the criminal conviction in this important matter.